Project Type

 The project is also being supported by the UK Government’s Contracts for Difference (CfD) arrangements, an initiative to stimulate investment in green energy developments, which ensures a guaranteed price for the renewable energy produced by Energy Works.

-The facility is also designed to serve as a combined heat and power (CHP) plant in order to meet the future heating requirements in the neighbouring areas.
+The facility is also designed to serve as a combined heat and power (CHP) plant in order to meet the future heating requirements in neighbouring areas.

 The 3MW thermal anaerobic digestion facility will convert the biodegradable materials into biomethane gas, which will be conveyed to the national gas grid.